 After some time, she composed herself and resumed talking.
 “Ever since he married me I was sick……I was a wife only for the name sake….
 But… I could never do my duties…..
 Please see Venu as your once-lost husband who has returned to you, with another daughter.”

 Soumya’s voice became lower and lower.
 She was trying hard to control her emotions.

-“Soumya, darling.
+“Soumya, dear.
 Be calm,…..
 Don’t strain yourself too much.
 Take rest.
 Haven’t I fulfilled your desire much against my wish?
 Don’t you understand that?”
 Venu whispered, leaning towards his beloved wife with his lips pressing her eyes gently.
 “We will be writing to you very often.
 Whenever possible I’ll come to visit you.”

 Soumya smiled faintly and glanced at her daughter hopefully.
-Unwillingly, Indu allowed her mother to fondle her.
+Unwillingly, Indu allowed her mother to cajole her.
 As Soumya kissed her daughter, a look of pain crossed her fragile face.
 A lot of unspoken words were there on her lips and she was silent for a while.
 She called Anu with a sign of her hand.

-Anu was watching the whole scene twisting her mother’s sari palloo into knots, standing behind her like a frightened deer.
+Anu was watching the whole scene fidgetting with her mother's sari palloo into knots, standing behind her like a frightened deer.
 She came forward when she was pulled gently by her mother.
 Soumya held her right hand and kept it in Indu’s right hand.
 “From today both of you are sisters.
 Indu dear, take care of your younger sister hereafter.”
-Unable to sit further, with a faint smile she relapsed into silence and showed her desire to lie down.
+Unable to sit further, with a faint smile she slipped into silence and showed her desire to lie down.
 Venu gently helped her to lie down.